Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Ooey Gooey Butter Cookies Recipe
+Ooey Gooey Butter Cookies with Cake Mix

-Why This Recipe Works
+Why You’ll Love This Recipe

 • Rich and buttery.
 The combination of butter and cream cheese makes them rich and buttery like these cream cheese cookies!